Mercury13/unicodia/README.md

 * It’s perfectly OK to take hypothetical Chinese if it’s wrong in…
   * SimSun makes the same decision
   * stroke types and stroke joins only (what is invisible or barely seen in sans style), even pointy vs dot
-  * whether the strokes leave a small gap or written together, even two crosses (T) vs horizontal dagger (G)
+  * whether the strokes leave a small gap or are written together, even two crosses (T) vs a horizontal dagger (G)
   * whether a stroke is convex up or down
   * minor difference of stroke length e.g. in “three”
   * style of roof stroke e.g. in 2F34: straight S (31D1, older) vs backslash dot D (31D4, current)
   * number of strokes if off by one e.g. in 2E3D9: one dot in Chinese, two in SAT

-Anyway, Unicodia will never be a good ideograph guide, everything I write about ideographs I suck from other sources.
+Anyway, Unicodia will never be a good ideograph guide.
+Everything I write about ideographs I suck from other sources.

 ## Data
 Data is as neutral as possible.
 Examples.
 * Number of people speaking Russian.
-Its current status is Lingua franca, so # of L2 speakers is always shaky, especially under the current world war.
+Its current status is Lingua franca, so the # of L2 speakers is always shaky, especially amid the current world war.
 So just # of L1 speakers
 * Number of people speaking Ukrainian.
-Under this war, people tend to conceal native Russian, and Ukrainian’s status is Alive, so # of L1 speakers is ⪢ L2 → so total number
+Amid this war, people tend to conceal their native Russian, and Ukrainian’s status is Alive, so # of L1 speakers is ⪢ L2 → so the total number
 * Disputable territory.
 Disputable, who currently controls, and maybe who is disputing

 ## Future functionality